-Warm-up Activity
+Warm-up Activity:

-- 1. Introduce the video topic (mentors).
+- 1. Introduce the topic of mentors.
 Invite students to share what they know about mentors. - 2.
 Work with students to create an understanding of the term "mentor."
 For example: "A mentor is someone who cares about you and helps you achieve your goals." - 3.
-With students, generate a list of roles that are similar to mentor, such as big buddy, big sister, big brother, coach, teacher, role model, counselor, advisor, tutor, guide.
+With students, generate a list of roles that are similar to a mentor (e.g., big buddy, big sister, big brother, coach, teacher, role model, counselor, advisor, tutor, guide).
 Discuss how these roles are similar and different.

-View the Video: Importance of Mentors
+View the Video: "Importance of Mentors"

-- 1. Explain that people in the video talk about why mentors are important and how students can seek them out. - 2.
+- 1. Tell students they will be watching the video titled, "Importance of Mentors". - 2.
+Explain that the video presents role models talking about why mentors are important and how students can seek them out. - 3.
 Incorporate goal setting into viewing the video by having students set a purpose for listening.
 For example, "I want to start a bicycle repair business this summer.
-I'm going to listen for ways I can find a mentor to help me." - 3.
-Identify key words to listen for (mentor, mentors, goals, etc.), then view the video together. - 4.
-View the video again, this time asking students to listen for specific information.
+I'm going to listen for ways I can find a mentor to help me." - 4.
+Identify key words to listen for (mentor, mentors, goals, etc.), then view the video together. - 5.
+View the video again; this time, invite students to formulate questions or comments about the ideas discussed in the video and to be prepared to discuss these after viewing the video.

-Video Follow-up
+Video Follow-up:

-- 1. Repeat the following question from the video: "What is a mentor?"
+- 1. Ask students to offer their questions, comments, reactions and responses to the video. - 2.
+Repeat the following question from the video: "What is a mentor?"
 Invite students to add to the understanding of mentors they developed in the Warm-up Activity with information from the video.
-For example: - a.
-A mentor is someone who is a little bit older than you. - b.
-A mentor can be someone in your family or a person you meet in your community. - c.
-A mentor is someone who knows about the career you're interested in (or other goal you have). - d.
-A mentor can help you meet your goals and hold you accountable. - e.
-A mentor can inspire you.
+For example: - a) A mentor is someone who is a little bit older than you. - b) A mentor can be someone in your family or a person you meet in your community. - c) A mentor is someone who knows about the career you're interested in (or other goals you have). - d) A mentor can help you meet your goals and hold you accountable. - e) A mentor can inspire you.

-- 2. Share that a person being mentored is called a mentee.
+- 3. Share that a person being mentored is called a mentee.
 Review the idea that mentors hold their mentees "accountable."
 Have students explain what this means to them in the context of real-life goals.
-For example, a mentor working with a student who wants to raise her math grade from a B- to an A by the end of the term might expect the mentee to be responsible about turning in homework. - 3.
+For example, a mentor working with a student who wants to raise her math grade from a B- to an A by the end of the term might expect the mentee to be responsible about turning in homework. - 4.
 The video advises that students put together a list of people who can help them succeed.
 Discuss opportunities within the school setting and community for helping students connect with potential mentors.